Philippine Air Lines Flight 158: Aircraft

 The aircraft involved was a BAC One-Eleven Series 400 and made its first flight in 1966.
-It was delivered to Philippine Airlines that same year, having over 7,000 airframe hours at the time of the crash.
+It was the first One-Eleven to be delivered to Philippine Air Lines, arriving the same year.
+The aircraft had over 7,000 airframe hours and 6,445 flight cycles at the time of the crash.

 Causes

 The aircraft crashed due to high turbulence in a heavy rainstorm along with poor visibility at night.